Wedding photography is one of those industries that can seem daunting to the beginner photographer.

 Finally, wedding photographers often shoot with two camera bodies.
 If you’re wondering why wedding photographers use two cameras, it’s so that you can quickly and easily shoot with two different lenses without changing them out.
 It’s also nice in case of a malfunction.
 On that note, seasoned wedding photographers have backups on backups on backups of pretty much everything.

 Shoot Your First Wedding/Build Your Portfolio

 After you shoot your first wedding, you will want to build referrals, expand your portfolio and begin marketing/SEO to reach out to your ideal clients.
 This will really push you into the wedding game.

 Until you have a portfolio, clients will be hesitant to book an untried wedding photographer.
-If you are struggling with this part, turn back to the education part.
+If you are struggling with this part, turn back to the education part, like our guide on wedding photography.
 Learn all about your ideal client and figure out where they are, then go there!